 Traditionally, “antique” refers to items at least 100 years old.
 Antique furniture and architectural woodwork were crafted during periods when hand tools and traditional joinery dominated, and machine production was limited or non-existent.

-These pieces often display characteristics impossible to replicate with modern methods: hand-cut dovetails with slight irregularities, hand-planed surfaces with subtle tool marks, and joinery that reveals the maker’s individual approach to problem-solving.
+These pieces often display characteristics that are genuinely impossible to replicate with modern methods — hand-cut dovetails with slight irregularities, hand-planed surfaces with subtle tool marks, and joinery that reveals the maker’s individual approach to problem-solving.
+I’ve spent hours examining a single joint on some of these pieces, trying to understand how the craftsman thought through the problem.

 Vintage Woodwork

 “Vintage” typically describes items 20-99 years old.
-Vintage woodwork often represents the transitional period when power tools became widespread but craftsmanship standards remained high.
-Mid-century modern furniture, Art Deco pieces, and Arts and Crafts movement works fall into this category.
+Vintage woodwork often represents that interesting transitional period when power tools became widespread but craftsmanship standards remained high.
+Mid-century modern furniture, Art Deco pieces, and Arts and Crafts movement works fall into this category, and honestly, some of my favorite finds are from this era.

 Historical Periods and Styles